Ritik294/factshield/README.md

 python -m spacy download en_core_web_sm make setup
 ````

-> **Note:** If `make` isn’t available on your OS, install it (e.g., via Chocolatey or Scoop on Windows) or run the equivalent Python commands shown in the Makefile.as long as the process stays running.
+> **Note:** If `make` isn't available on your OS, install it (e.g., via Chocolatey or Scoop on Windows) or run the equivalent Python commands shown in the Makefile.

 ## Data
 ### Generate GovReport subset (run once)